TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 ”It’s just across the street,” Nohn says.

-I turn around, and try to identify it in the line of houses.
-It can’t be.
-There is no prison there.
-Just common buildings.
+I turned around and tried to identify it in the line of houses.

 “It used to be a public school,” Nohn explains.
 “Then the Khmer Rouge turned it into a prison.”

 “A school?”
-I ask, still startled by the fact that a place where hundreds of people were tortured to death can look so casual in a street.
-That it is not somewhere remote, but right in the middle of a neighborhood.
+I ask, still startled by the fact that a place where hundreds of people were tortured to death can look so casual in the street.
+It is not somewhere remote but right in the middle of a neighborhood.

 “At that time, they shot people who wore glasses,” he says.
 “It was a sign of being an intellectual."

-I still try to grasp what I just learned when I walk out to the street.
+I still try to grasp what I just learned when walking on the street.
 There are already moto taxi drivers waiting.
-“To Wat Phnom,” I tell the first of them, and add the fare that Nohn suggested, 800 riel.
+“To Wat Phnom,” I tell the first of them and add the fare that Nohn suggested, 800 riel.
 The driver nods.
-I get on the back seat, and let the buildings and streets of an unknown city float by, catching glimpses in passing.
+I get in the back seat and let the buildings and streets of an unknown city float by, catching glimpses in passing.
 A street corner store on wheels.
-A family with five children on one moto bike.
+A family with five children on one motorcycle.
 An obelisk in a roundabout, shining in white.
-An avenue that looks like built in France .
+An avenue that looks like it was built in France.

-It’s when we drive around the oblique for the second time that I know something is wrong.
+When we drive around the oblique for the second time, I know something is wrong.
 I gesture to the driver, but he keeps driving.
-Then he abruptly stops, at a crowded corner, in between other moto bikes.
+Then he abruptly stops at a crowded corner between other moto bikes.
 He waves to a guy in a leather jacket, who turns around and reaches for something in his jacket.
 That’s it, it hits me.
-Now he will draw a gun.
+Now, he will draw a gun.
 Even before it’s dusk.
 Even before I took the time to put the ten dollars in my shirt pocket.

 Now what?
-I stare at the man in the leather jacket, trying to come up with a plan.
+I stare at the man in the leather jacket, trying to devise a plan.
 And see him – drawing a map.

 Then they both stare at me.
 “Towat, towat,” the driver says again.

 It takes another minute until I understand.
-The driver doesn’t know English.
-He actually has no idea where I want to go.
-But he knew that the man in the jacket has a map.
-So maybe it’s not that unusual a happening.
+The driver doesn’t know English and has no idea where I want to go.
+But he knew that the man in the jacket had a map, so maybe it’s not that unusual.

-“Thanks,” I say to the driver, and pay the fare.
-Then I turn and walk through the gates, towards the temple, to offer the ten dollar’s worth of my present life.
-Kneeling there, in front of the incense sticks, I wait for some kind of emotional echo to the offering, a feel of outer serenity - or at least security - reflecting inside.
+“Thanks,” I say to the driver and pay the fare.
+Then I turn and walk through the gates towards the temple to offer ten dollars worth of my present life.
+Kneeling there, in front of the incense sticks, I wait for some kind of emotional echo to the offering, a feel of outer serenity—or at least security—reflecting inside.
 The shine, though, stays distant.
-Would have been too easy, I think.
+It would have been too easy, I think.

-It’s only later, when I walk the street that surrounds the temple, when I take a moto taxi to get back to the guesthouse, that I realize something has changed.
-The world outside, it feels denser, closer.
-There are details, moments that leap into the presence of now, touching me: an old woman carrying a basket full of wood on her head, her hair covered in a krana, one of these black-and white patterned scarves that protect the hair from the dust.
+It’s only later, when I walk the street surrounding the temple and take a moto taxi to get back to the guesthouse, that something has changed.
+The world outside feels denser, closer.
+There are details, moments that leap into the presence of now, touching me: an older woman carrying a basket full of wood on her head, her hair covered in a krana, one of these black-and-white patterned scarves that protect the hair from the dust.
 A young girl lighting some incense sticks in front of a house temple.
-A kid appearing on the street, looking at me with big dark eyes, eyes that greet me in a language I didn't even know I was able to understand.
+A kid appeared on the street, looking at me with big dark eyes, eyes that greeted me in a language I didn't even know I was able to understand.

 Back at the Bodhi Tree Guesthouse, Nohn asks me how I liked Wat Phnom.
 “It’s special,” I say.